microsoft/FluidFramework/README.md

 * Why aren't commandline tools working?
   * [You may need to upgrade NPM or Node.
 We require above 5 and 8 respectively](https://stackoverflow.microsoft.com/questions/138019/yo-prague-fails-with-insight-track-firstcmd-args-slice0-2/138020#138020)
 * Do you have any suggested reading before I get started?
-  * Get hacking: check out yo prague!
+  * Get hacking: check out [yo prague!](./tools/generator-prague/README.md)
   * If you need to read, check out our [architecture documents](./doc/architecture)
 * [Can I contribute to Prague?](https://stackoverflow.microsoft.com/questions/126025/can-i-contribute-to-the-prague-codebase/126026#126026)
   * Heck yeah.
 * What is the difference between Fluid and Prague?
-  * Prague is the initial code name for the project and prototype effort.
-Fluid (Framework) is the offical name that is announced at //Build.
-We are in the process of transition over to the new name
+  * Prague was the initial code name for the project and prototype effort.
+Fluid (Framework) is the official name that was announced at //Build.
+We are in the process of transitioning the new name

 ## Demo Videos

 [Prague Highlight Reel](https://msit.microsoftstream.com/video/fde32402-b458-431e-b223-26a4cdfc350c)

 [Translations](https://msit.microsoftstream.com/video/baf075cb-8718-4b16-aa73-400b64766317)